ShayanJannati71/ShayanJannati71.github.io/_pages/home.md

 # About Me

-Hi, I'm **Shayan Jannati**, a Ph.D. graduate in Mechanical Engineering (UBC) specializing in **biomedical devices, hiPSC-CM research, and mechatronics**.
+Hi, I'm **Shayan Jannati**, a Ph.D. graduate in Mechanical Engineering (UBC), specializing in **biomedical devices, hiPSC-CM research, and mechatronics**.
-Check out my [projects portfolio](/portfolio/) to see the work I’ve done in R&D, microfabrication, and computational modeling.
+Check out my [projects portfolio](/portfolio/) to see my work.

 ---

 # My Projects

 Below are some of my recent projects.
-Click on any project to see the full details:
+Click any project to see details:

 <ul>
   {% for project in site.portfolio %}